 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.
 These items from Amazon will help you with this recipe:

 First...you have a beer.
-You are likely preparing this along with another recipe, so don’t go crazy with the bee.
+You are likely preparing this along with another recipe, so don’t go crazy with the beer.
 Just prepare yourself to make a fabulous sauce.
-Sip on a beer while you read the recipe thoroughly so you’ll know what you need and what you will do with each ingredient and what equipment you should have ready.
+Sip on a beer while you read the recipe thoroughly.
+Know what you need and what you will do with each ingredient and what equipment you should have ready.
 Believe me, this recipe rocks when you are prepared.

 Prepare the ingredients